Portrait of Randel Porter seated at his desk in his office

 Not because they learned new coping strategies —

-The result is relief —
+The result is relief that arrives — and stays.

-How is this different from traditional therapy?
+How is this different from other therapy?

 Will this work if we've already tried therapy?